MorkiWay/XGBoost-Parallel-Datamining-Project/README.md

 Running the Master Trainer will conduct its own training/testing and report results to the terminal.
 A png named "out.png" will be created which contains a confusion matrix of the results.

+## Links
-## Datasets can be downloaded from https://nijianmo.github.io/amazon/index.html
+Datasets can be downloaded from https://nijianmo.github.io/amazon/index.html